 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 If I moved into or out of Michigan during the year, may I claim a homestead property tax credit?

 You may be eligible to claim a homestead property tax credit if all of the following apply:

 - You were a resident of Michigan for at least six months during the year.

 - You own or are contracted to pay rent and occupy a Michigan homestead on which property taxes were levied.

-- If 100% of your total household resources are received from the Michigan Department of Health and Human Services, you do not qualify.
+- Your total household resources do not consist solely of payments received from the Michigan Department of Health and Human Services